ForgeRock/forgeops-cli/docs/forgeops_delete_quickstart.md

       --password string                Password for basic authentication to the API server --request-timeout string         The length of time to wait before giving up on a single server request.
 Non-zero values should contain a corresponding time unit (e.g. 1s, 2m, 3h).
 A value of zero means don't timeout requests. (default "0")
-  -s, --server string                  The address and port of the Kubernetes API server -t, --tag string                     Tag/version to parse for delete
+  -s, --server string                  The address and port of the Kubernetes API server -t, --tag string                     Release tag  of the component to be deployed
       --tls-server-name string         Server name to use for server certificate validation.
 If it is not provided, the hostname used to contact the server is used
       --token string                   Bearer token for authentication to the API server --user string                    The name of the kubeconfig user to use